Georgiana Russell, Duchess of Bedford: Marriage

+Glen Feshie

+In 1818, the Duke and Duchess of Bedford leased the Invereshie shootings in Badenoch from George Macpherson Grant of Ballindalloch, beginning a lifelong sporting association with Glen Feshie.
+In 1829, Georgiana began renting Doune House of Rothiemurchus as a retreat.
+In the 1830s she had a number of simple timber cottages constructed on the site of the former sheiling at Rugh Aiteachain in the upper glen, where she spent time fishing, sketching and gardening with her daughter Rachel.
+In the late 1840s, she had Alexander Mackintosh of Mackintosh convert the east side of Glen Feshie into a deer forest.

 As Dowager

 Following the duke's death in 1839, the duchess moved to Endsleigh House in Devon, Woburn now being the property of her stepson Francis, the new duke.
 Endsleigh had been built by the duke, during their marriage, as a private family residence, with gardens designed by Humphry Repton.
 The Dowager Duchess also continued to live at Bedford Lodge on Campden Hill in Kensington and made it a famous centre for social gatherings.
 Duchess of Bedford's Walk in Kensington is named in her honour.
 Her finances were strained after her husband's death, who had left the new duke considerable debts, and she asked Lord Holland to allow her to graze a cow on Holland House land so that she could have fresh milk.

 It has been suggested that Landseer proposed marriage to Georgiana in 1840, and that she rejected him, a disappointment from which he never recovered.